airbytehq/airbyte/docs/architecture/configuration-data-model.md

 #### SourceConnectionConfiguration

 Any credentials needed to establish a connection with the data source.
 This configuration will look difference for each source.
-Dataline only enforces that it is valid json-schema.
+Airbyte only enforces that it is valid json-schema.
 Here is an example of one might look like for a postgres tap.

 ```javascript
 {